tburandt01/Burandt_Portfolio/FinalProject_PartI.md

 ## **Method and Medium**
 The final product will be presented in a [free WordPress website](https://tburandt94870.wordpress.com/).
-THhe reason for choosing WordPress over Shorthand is due to the customizability of WordPress.
+The reason for choosing WordPress over Shorthand is due to the customizability of WordPress.
 Shorthand is very limited in its creative customizations.
 The current website is complete draft mode and not content other than the title and subtitle information has been updated.
 The layout is currently a work in progress as well.

-The layout will be in a story format, similar to the first initial sketch above.
-The website will lay out a brief history of autonomous vehicles, the different levels of automation, the federal government's role, and the states' role in the technology.
-Throughout will be visualizations of what, how many, and when legislation was enacted and how all of that comes (or does not come) together.
-The purpose is to show the very different places the country is at when transportation literally travels across state lines.

-The visualizations will likely be completed in Tableau and RawGraphs.
+The visualizations will likely be completed in Tableau and RawGRAPHS.
+Tableau does very well for map visualizations and allows for a lot of customization.
+RawGRAPHs provides unique layouts that may spark more creativity for the presentation of the data.
 These platforms seem best suited for the types of visualizes sketched.
 However, after more exploration another format may be selected.

-The goal is to persuade state legislators to either pass more similar legislation to allow for ease of testing and implementation; and/or motivate the federal government to pass legislation in order to unify the existing environment.
+As mentioned, the goal is to persuade state legislators to either pass more similar legislation to allow for ease of testing and implementation; and/or motivate the federal government to pass legislation in order to unify the existing environment.